eag1ex/simple-order-api/README.md

 * Good catch exceptions and error handling

+#### The Store
+* You can create own offers against purchases, and quantities of orders, examples available in: `./libs/simple-order/config.js`

 #### Why

 * You can make e-commerce shop out of this application, the base structure is already in place.

 #### Stack

 * OOP, Express.js, REST/API, build Micro Services _( `Basket.js`, `Store.js`, `SimpleOrder.js` )_, Error codes, Error handling, debug mode, Heroku ready, eslint